 Springs Medical is now offering video consultations with our GPs.
 We will be using HealthDirect, a government approved secure technology.
 Video consultations are as convenient as a phone consultation, with the added value of face-to-face communication.
 Video calls will be available at different times with different GPs throughout the week and we will update this page with information about availability.
 Video consultations are only available for existing patients of Springs Medical.

 To arrange a consultation, first make an appointment for your consultation with our reception staff and request a video consultation.
 Prior to your appointment enter the video consultation waiting room during our open times by clicking the button above.
-The waiting room is currently only available from 10am to 12 midday Monday to Friday.

 The GP is notified when you arrive and will join you when ready.
 If there is going to be a delay your GP will send you a message.